Sum-of-Parts: Self-Attributing Neural Networks with End-to-End Learning of Feature Groups: Empirical Evaluations of Sum-of-Parts

-One approach to inferring \Om{} and \seight{} from weak lensing maps, as demonstrated for example by \citet{ribli2019weak,matilla2020weaklensing,Fluri_2022}, is to apply deep learning models that can compare measurements to simulated weak lensing maps.
-Even though these models have high performance, we do not fully understand how they predict \Om{} and \seight{}.
-As a result, the following remains an open question in cosmology:

-In collaboration with expert cosmologists, we use convolutional networks trained to predict \Om{} and \seight{} as the backbone of an \wrapper{} model to get accurate predictions with faithful group attributions.
-Crucially, the guarantee of faithfulness in \wrapper{} provides confidence that the attributions reflect how the model makes its prediction, as opposed to possibly being a red herring.
-We then interpret and analyze these attributions and understand how structures in weak lensing maps of CosmoGridV1 \citep{cosmogrid1} influence \Om{} and \seight{}.

-\paragraph{Cosmological findings:} Our initial findings come from \groupa{}s that correspond to two known structures in the weak lensing maps (as identified by cosmologists): voids and clusters.
-Voids are large regions that are under-dense relative to the mean density and appear as dark regions in the weak lensing mass maps, whereas clusters are areas of concentrated high density and appear as bright dots.
-Figure~\ref{fig:void-vs-clusters} shows an example of voids (middle panel) and an example of clusters (right panel), both of which are automatically learned as groups in the \wrapper{} model without supervision.
-We use standard deviation $\sigma$ away from the mean mass intensity for each map to define voids and clusters, where voids are groups that have mean density $\leq 0$ and clusters are groups that have overdensity $\geq +3\sigma$.
-A precise definition of these structures is provided in Appendix~\ref{app:cosmo}.
+As validated in Section~\ref{sec:semantic} (RQ5), the groups from \wrapper{} correspond to more cosmological structures--voids and clusters--than other self-attributing models.
+Voids are large regions under-dense relative to the mean density (pixel intensity $<0 \sigma$) and appear as dark regions in the mass maps, whereas clusters are areas of concentrated high density (pixel intensity $>3 \sigma$) and appear as bright dots, as shown in Figure~\ref{fig:void-vs-clusters}.